-Why UK Government implementing
+Why are UK Government implementing a PSC Register?

 The measures have been taken by the Government as part of the Small Business, Enterprise and Employment Bill which has been designed to create improved transparency and to provide a clear picture of both the legal and beneficial ownership in UK companies.
 The EU is also introducing similar measures as part of the Fourth Money Laundering Directive which came into force in June 2015 and which must be implemented by all member states by June 2017.
 As such, the register will identify those individuals who are the ultimate beneficial owners together with those individuals who exercise or have the right to exercise significant influence or control over the business of the company.

 Who is a PSC?